NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 # Image data integrity

-#### Prerequistes
+#### Prerequisites

 - A computer with an image analysis software (e.g. [Fiji](www.fiji.sc)) already installed.
 - Basic knowledge of how to use above software, e.g.
     - open and save images
     - change image display settings
-    - subtract a value from every pixel in the image
+    - subtract a value from every pixel in an image
 - Please download the training [material](https://git.embl.de/grp-bio-it/image-analysis-training-resources/-/archive/master/image-analysis-training-resources-master.zip)
-- Make sure you can access to this [document](https://git.embl.de/grp-bio-it/image-analysis-training-resources/blob/master/workshops/image-ethics-and-data-integrity.md#image-ethics-and-data-integrity).
+- Please make sure you can access to this [document](https://git.embl.de/grp-bio-it/image-analysis-training-resources/blob/master/workshops/image-ethics-and-data-integrity.md#image-ethics-and-data-integrity).

 #### Duration